 As someone passionate about embroidery, I would never want to remove embroidery from clothes.

-Actually this is not a subject big enough for a post – with just a pocket knife, seam ripper and a tweezer you can remove the embroidery if you add a little patience also to the mix.
+Actually, this is not a subject big enough for a post – with just a blade, seam ripper, and/or a tweezer you can remove the embroidery if you add a little patience also to the mix.

 But like anything in life this is one job that could do with some tips – because in the process of removing embroidery threads you may start something and then there is this big mess which you do not know what to do with.
 Sound like the story of my life.